microsoft/ApplicationInsights-Python/README.md

 Python >=2.7 and Python >=3.4 are currently supported by this module.

-For opening the project in Microsoft Visual Studio you will need [Python Tools for Visual Studio](http://pytools.codeplex.com/).

 ## Installation ##

 To install the latest release you can use [pip](http://www.pip-installer.org/).